sarajuliefrajtova/english-for-designer/01-one-word/revision.md

 I have no clue where it all started, but perhaps it emerged in our fast-paced world, where many of us aim to minimise our word count when replying.
 As a result, we've decided to truncate phrases like "I'm fine" or "Well" to a simple "O K."

-Picture this: you pour your heart out to someone, spilling your deepest feelings and thoughts onto the digital canvas.
+<del>Picture this:</del> you pour your heart out to someone, spilling your deepest feelings and thoughts onto the digital canvas.
 You hit send, eagerly awaiting a meaningful response.
-You see 3 waving dots indicating that the one on the other side is writing his report.
-After five minutes of anticipation.
+You see <del>3 waving dots </del>three bouncing dots (•••) <ins>indicating that the one on the other side is writing <del>his</del> <ins>their</ins> report.
+After five minutes of anticipation <del.
-You receive, "OK".
-No exclamation point, no heartfelt emoji, just "O K".
-It's like receiving a warm hug from a robot.
+Y</del> <ins>, y</ins>ou receive, "OK".
+No exclamation point, no heartfelt emoji<del>, just "O K".
+It's like receiving a</del><ins>.
+Just an “OK” — a big</ins> warm hug from a robot.

+You pour your heart out to someone, spilling your deepest feelings and thoughts onto the digital canvas.
+You hit send, eagerly awaiting a meaningful reply.
+You see three bouncing dots (•••) indicating that the one on the other side is writing their report.
+After five minutes of anticipation, you receive, “OK”.
+No exclamation point, no heartfelt emoji, nothing.
+Just an “OK” — a big warm hug from a robot.

 At first, I tried to decode the hidden meaning behind this seemingly simple word.
 Was it a secret way of saying, "I'm excited, but I won’t admit it" or "I’m full of emotions, but I’ll act cool"?
 Even so, the truth is much less impressive.
 It’s something like a shoulder shrug, a way of saying "Eh… whatever.".
 You can pour heart into a conversation, and "OK" just slams the door on any chance of having a real talk.